 Hiss visible stiffened.

 “Yes”, continued Amir, “and had they been stronger they would undoubtedly have taken away my ancestors’ territory.
 And if they had done so, would you now be willing to give it back?
 I suspect not.
 All you are doing is dressing up the weakness of your ancestors as virtue.
-In truth, if there is one animal that can claim to have had real virtue rather than weakness, it was my father.
+In truth, if there is one animal that can claim to have had real virtue it was my father.
 He was the one who changed our thinking on these matters.”

 Hiss looked a little uneasy at the prospect of fighting Amir.
 Hiss was good with words but little else.
 Amir on the other hand was known for his strength and bravery.